|

 all subjects and found a strong correlation between

-general cognitive ability and amount of education, the
+general cognitive ability and years of schooling, the

 latter can be used to the larger group because its